Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined that the facility failed to maintain the fire-resistance rating of stair towers, affecting one of five levels.
+Based on observation and interview, it was determined the facility failed to maintain smoke detectors within a smoke tight assembly, affecting one of five levels.

 Findings include: